joseph-farruggio/joeyfarruggio.com-2022/src/blog/custom-post-loop-as-a-gutenberg-block.md

 ```

 ## Handle our block data {#block-data}
-`/blocks/posts-block/block.php` will serve as the *model / controller* for our block.
+`/blocks/posts-loop/block.php` will serve as the *model / controller* for our block.
 It’s where we’ll handle all of the data that gets passed into the render template or the *view*.
 This helps keep things clean and organized so our logic is one place (block.php) and our front-end template (template.php) is in another.

+Make sure to read the comments in the code sample to understand what's happening:

 ``` php
 <?php